SilvioWeging/kASA/README.md

 This mode can be coupled with [Build](#build) by calling `build` and providing the same parameters described here but leaving out `-o` and `-c`.
 This creates a content file next to the index named `<index name>_content.txt` which then is considered the default.
 This eliminates the necessity of providing the `-c` parameter in almost every call.

 ##### Necessary parameters
 * `-u (--level) <level>`: Taxonomic level at which you want to operate.
-Choose "lowest" if you want no linkage at a higher node in the taxonomic tree.
 All levels used in the NCBI taxonomy are available as well.
 To name a few: subspecies, species, genus, family, order, class, phylum, kingdom, superkingdom.
+Choose "lowest" if you want no linkage at a higher node in the taxonomic tree, this corresponds to other tools' "sequence" level.
+That means that no real taxid will be given and the name will be the line from the fasta containing the accession number.
 * `-f (--acc2tax) <folder or file>`: As mentioned, either the folder containing the translation tables from accession number to taxid or a specific file.
 * `-y (--taxonomy)` <folder>: This folder should contain the `nodes.dmp` and the `names.dmp` files.
 * `-o (--outgoing) <file>`: Here, this parameter specifies where the content file should be written to.